 Primula sieboldii flower variation

 The wild form of the Sakurasoo primula tends to be a flat, open faced, five petalled cherry-blossom flower.
 Petals are often bilobed.
 Petal edges range from smooth and rounded, through toothed cultivars to the deeply dissected ‘snowflake’ forms.
 The colour range covers white, shades from pale to dark pink, sometimes with hints of blue.
-Some forms have blocks of green variegation in the flower.
+A small number of forms have blocks of green variegation in the flower.

 Flower shape is also variable.
 The flat, open faced flower is regarded as the norm.
 However, some cultivars will show wavy petal form, whilst others could have petals that curl inwards at the edges.
 Others may have floppy petals that curl in loosely.
 Some distinctive forms have flowers that do not open fully, enclosed in a ball of curled petals, or by tightly twisted petals.
-Very rarely, double flowered forms occur.
+Increasingly, semi-double flowered forms are becoming available.

 Cultivation tips: growing Primula sieboldii in the garden